Home » Latest Topics & Insights on Urology and Penis Enlargement » Weak erection – ways to regain strength

 Can stress cause erectile dysfunction?

-Absolutely, stress and excessive alcohol consumption are common triggers.
+Yes, stress and excessive alcohol consumption are common triggers.

-Recognizing the most common causes
+Recognizing the most common causes of erection problems

-What you can do yourself
+What you can do yourself to positively influence your erection

 - Regular endurance and strength training

-- Healthy, Mediterranean diet
+- Healthy Mediterranean diet

 - Weight reduction for overweight

-- Quit smoking (one of the most important steps!)
+- Quit smoking (a very important step)

 - Reduce alcohol consumption